gnosis/dex-docs/docs/tutorial_bracket_strategy.md

 2. Create a new Gnosis-Safe by following the steps on the display:

 - give your Gnosis-Safe a name: `MASTER_SAFE`
-- add a second owner, the "proposer account"
+- add a second owner, the "proposer-account"
 - set the threshold for executing transactions to 2
   ![Owners and confirmation](assets/tutorial_bracket_strategy_safe-setup.png)